Your credit reports contain information about where you live, how you pay your bills, and any public records that you may have.

 Phone number: (800) 916-8800

-You will need to follow up with your credit report dispute if you don’t receive the desired dispute results.
-It’s also possible that your letter gets ignored.
-If you have not received a response within 30-40 days, you will need to send a follow-up letter.
+If you don’t receive the desired dispute results or your letter goes unanswered, you’ll need to follow up.
+If there’s no response within 30–40 days, send a follow-up letter.
 You can also file a formal complaint with the Federal Trade Commission (FTC).

-The FTC does not resolve individual consumer disputes.
-However, you should keep a copy of the filed complaint for your records.
-You will need it as evidence if you decide to sue the credit bureau for willful failure to comply with the law.
+Although the FTC doesn’t resolve individual consumer disputes, keeping a copy of the filed complaint can serve as evidence if you decide to sue the credit bureau for failure to comply with the law.

 Getting Professional Help